 The heart is the hardest working muscle in the body.
 In fact, it pumps almost 2,500 gallons of blood per day around your body.
 Before you die, your heart will have beaten around three billion times.

-Blood Pressure Monitoring and Aging
+Blood Pressure Monitoring and Seniors

 As you age, most of the muscles in your body become weaker and weaker each day.
 In fact, after middle age, you’ll lose about three percent of your muscle mass each year.